cran-task-views/OfficialStatistics/OfficialStatistics2.md

     resulting from categorical variables or means from continuous population information.
 - `r pkg("BayesSAE")` provides Bayesian
     estimation methods that range from the basic Fay-Herriot model to its improvement such as You-Chapman models, unmatched models, spatial models and so on.
 - `r pkg("JoSAE")` provides point and variance estimation for the generalized regression (GREG) and a unit level empirical best linear unbiased prediction EBLUP estimators can be made at domain level.
 It basically provides wrapper functions to the `r pkg("nlme")` package that is used to fit the basic random effects models.

 ## B: Microsimulation

 - `r pkg("simPop")` allows to produce synthetic population data, sometimes needed as a starting population for microsimulations.
 - `r pkg("sms")` provides facilities to simulate micro-data from given area-based macro-data.
 Simulated annealing is used to best satisfy the available description of an area.
 For computational issues, the calculations can be run in parallel mode.
-- `r pkg("saeSim")` Tools for the simulation of data in the context of small area estimation.
+- `r pkg("saeSim")` implements tools for the simulation of data in the context of small area estimation.
 - `r pkg("SimSurvey")` simulates age-structured
     spatio-temporal populations given built-in or user-defined sampling protocols.

-## C: Indices, Indicators, Tables and Visualisation of Indicators AK
+## C: Indices, Indicators, Tables and Visualisation of Indicators

 - `r pkg("laeken")` provides functions to estimate popular risk-of-poverty and inequality indicators